marcojonker/data-elevator/README.md

 # QUICKSTART #

-* Construct a new data elevator for the project
+* Construct a new data elevator for the project.

 ```
 #!shell